-The modeling organization shall provide a detailed discussion of Form V-3, Hurricane Mitigation Measures and Secondary Characteristics, Mean Damage Ratios and Hurricane Loss Costs (Trade Secret Item) and Form V-5, Differences in Hurricane Mitigation Measures and Secondary Characteristics, Mean Damage Ratios and Hurricane Loss Costs (Trade Secret Item), in support of acceptability of Standard V-34, Hurricane Mitigation Measures and Secondary Characteristics, including but not limited to the following:
+The modeling organization shall provide a detailed discussion of Form V-3, Hurricane Mitigation Measures and Secondary Characteristics, Mean Damage Ratios and Hurricane Loss Costs (Trade Secret Item) and Form V-5, Differences in Hurricane Mitigation Measures and Secondary Characteristics, Mean Damage Ratios and Hurricane Loss Costs (Trade Secret Item), in support of acceptability of Standard V-4, Hurricane Mitigation Measures and Secondary Characteristics, including but not limited to the following:

-- Individual hurricane mitigation measures for each windspeed and hurricane loss costs exhibiting logical mitigation impacts within categories and across structure types, - 2.
+- 1. Individual hurricane mitigation measures for each windspeed and hurricane loss costs exhibiting logical mitigation impacts within categories and across structure types, - 2.
 The fully mitigated building results relative to the contributions of the various hurricane mitigation measures, and - 3.
 Omission of any individual hurricane mitigation measures.

-The modeling organization shall provide a detailed discussion of Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item), in support of acceptability of Standard A-6, Hurricane Loss Outputs and Logical Relationships to Risk, including but not limited to the following:
+The modeling organization shall provide a detailed discussion of Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item), in support of acceptability of Standard A-6, Hurricane Loss Outputs and Logical Relationships to Risk.